Mastering MindNode – Long Press Actions in iOS – Pt. 1

 If you like the way a particular node looks, you can quickly copy its style to your entire map, nodes on the same level or the rest of the branch.
 Select the node you like and long press the style symbol to choose where to apply your look.

 That's all for now.
-Hidden Features will be a recurring series on our blog, showcasing more gestures and interactions throughout MindNode on macOS and iOS.
+Mastering MindNode will be a recurring series on our blog, showcasing more gestures and interactions throughout MindNode on macOS and iOS.
 Our next topic will be long press actions in iOS.